zinnt0/py-feed-animals/README.md

 ```

 Now, it's time to feed many animals at a time.
-Implement `feed_animals` function which takes a list of animals
+Implement `feed_animals` function which takes a list of animals.
-and should return a sum of food points that is needed to feed all hungry
+It should feed passed animals and return a sum of food points that are needed to feed all hungry
 animals from this list.

 Example: